Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Can be stopped from doing business by the Attorney General

 Let’s add up those penalties.
-Say you started doing business in Tennessee on June 1, 2012 but didn’t foreign qualify until December 1, 2015.
+Say you started doing business in Tennessee on June 1, 2018 but didn’t foreign qualify until December 1, 2021.
 The minimum fee for registering a foreign LLC is $300 (potentially more depending on how many members you have).
 Multiplied by three, that’s $900, and you’ve conducted business over four years.
 So, you’ve got $3,600 in fines right away.
-Compounding this penalty is the fact that the Attorney General can cut off your LLC’s revenue stream but restricting its business activity.
+Compounding this penalty is the fact that the Attorney General can cut off your LLC’s revenue stream by restricting its business activity.
 Quite simply, it’s best to avoid these penalties completely by foreign qualifying right away.

 You can check out the legal context for these penalties in the Tennessee LLC Act, Section 913.